Steve Howe: 1981–1995: Asia, GTR, ABWH, and second Yes run

 Howe's fourth solo album, The Grand Scheme of Things, was released in August 1993 on Relativity.
 Howe described the album as "quite colourful but quite personal ...
 There's a lot of floaty sort of ideas—spiritual".
 It is his first album to feature his sons Dylan and Virgil on drums and keyboards and piano, respectively.
 Dylan was planned to only play on a few tracks, but Howe decided to play on the entire album.
 Upon release, it reached No. 15 on the Billboard Top New Age Albums chart.
 Following the album's release, Howe began his first solo tour in 1993 which included dates in the UK and the US, and spawned his first live album, Not Necessarily Acoustic (1994).
 A second tour took place in late 1994 which was documented on his second live release, Pulling Strings (1998).

 1995–present: Third Yes run, Steve Howe Trio, and final Asia run

 Howe rejoined Yes for a third time in 1995 for the recording of Keys to Ascension and Keys to Ascension 2, the two double albums containing both live and studio tracks.
 Since Keys to Ascension, Howe has appeared on all the albums recorded by Yes.
-Thereafter, over the following five years, the group released Open Your Eyes in 1997, The Ladder in 1999 and Magnification in 2001, before going on a four-year hiatus between 2004 and 2008.
+Thereafter, over the following five years, the group released Open Your Eyes in 1997, The Ladder in 1999 and Magnification in 2001, before going on a five-year hiatus from 2004.
 Following their hiatus, Yes released Fly from Here in 2011 and Heaven & Earth in 2014.